 - more stock or broth to the desired consistancy

-Add wine and cook this off, about 2 mintues.
+- Add wine and cook this off, about 2 minutes.
 Add the stock and bring to a light simmer, scraping up any browned bits.
 Stir in salt and pepper.
 If adding any dried herbs, add now.

-Stir in the lemon zest, grated parmesan or other cheese, optional butter, and any optional addtions you like.
+- Stir in the lemon zest, grated parmesan or other cheese, optional butter, and any optional additions you like.

-Then stir in a little more broth to loosen it up and give it nice creaminess.
+- Then stir in a little more broth to loosen it up and give it a nice creaminess.

 - You could saute 1 pound of sliced mushrooms with the onion and garlic then pressure cook them along with the risotto.
 This would also work well with cubes of butternut, corn, or veggies that would discolor or get too overcooked.